 Semester you expect to Student Teach: Fall Spring Year

-Name: Student ID#
+Name: Student ID# !

 Cell Phone# Additional Phone#

 Major Current GPA

 Live on campus: Yes No

 Home Address

 Praxis Exams Passed: 1.
 2

 3 4

-Please describe any reasons you should not t brother is principal, mother is janitor, etc. each in a specific scl hool, i.e., aunt teaches there
+Please describe any reasons you should not t brother is principal, mother is janitor, etc. each in a specific sch nool, i.e., aunt teaches there

-I understand that I must have a vehicle available to drive to field placements (Check One) Yes No I prefer for my Diversity Placement to be in (Check one) Morristown Knoxville PLEASE READ THE FOLLOWING STATEMENTS, AND INDICATE YOUR UNDERSTANDING BY CHECKING THE APPROPRIATE RESPONSE.
-I know that I must apply for graduation by the appropriate deadline in order to graduate YesNo I know that all required major and professional courses must be completed prior to student teaching with the required grad Yes No I know that all required parts of the Praxis exams must be successfully passed prior to student teaching.
-Yes No I know that my GPA must meet the requirements of the program of study that I have completed.
-YesNo I certify that I have read and understood the contents of this application for clinical practice/student teaching.
-I further certify that I have answered the above statements correctly and completely to the best of my ability and knowledge.
+I understand that I must have e a vehicle available to drive to field placements (Check One) Yes No I prefer for my Diversity Plac ement to be in (Check one) Morristown Kno xville WING STATEMENTS, AND INDICATE YOUR UNDERSTANDING ECKING THE APPROPRIATE RESPONSE.
+I know that I must apply for graduation on by the appropriate deadline in order to graduate YesNo I know that all required major and pr rofessional courses must be completed prior to student teaching with the required grade.
+Yes No I know that all required parts of the Pr raxis exams must be successfully passed prior to student teaching.
+Yes No I know that my GPA must meet the re equirements of the program of study that I have completed.
+Yes No understood the contents of this application for clinical arther certify that I have answered the above statements correctly and bility and knowledge.
 Signature of Applicant Date

-2021-2022 ITLU Formal Lesson Plan Template
+2022-2023 ITLU Formal Lesson Plan Template